 Sec.
-3.13.2 - Non AUS Jumbo Sec.
-3.13.4 - Non AUS Medical Professional Program
+3.13.2 - Non AUS Jumbo

-- " Liquid assets include cash and other assets that are easily converted to cash by the borrowers.
-They include: - Checking or savings accounts - Investments in stocks, bonds, mutual funds, certificates of deposit, money market funds and trust accounts (excluding those in retirement/tax deferred accounts) - If tax deferred retirement/IRA/401k/etc. funds will be used, the amount utilized in the calculation should be net of estimated income taxes (based on the borrower's income level) and estimated penalties for early withdrawal (if applicable).
+- Liquid assets include cash and other assets that are easily converted to cash by the borrowers.
+They include: - Checking or savings accounts - o Investments in stocks, bonds, mutual funds, certificates of deposit, money market funds and trust accounts (excluding those in retirement/tax deferred accounts) - o If tax deferred retirement/IRA/401k/etc. funds will be used, the amount utilized in the calculation should be net of estimated income taxes (based on the borrower's income level) and estimated penalties for early withdrawal (if applicable).
 Note: If a loan secured by these assets is obtained to generate liquid assets, the corresponding payment must be included in the qualifying ratios. - Cash value of fully vested life insurance - Calculation: - Use regular employment income or temporary income as described above